 Among others, the implementation of ESA 2010 introduces changes in the part of the sector classification of institutional units.
-Thus, the sector classification of counterparties will be made in accordance with the Decision on the statistical classification of institutional sectors, which is to be published by the Central Bureau of Statistics (CBS).
+Thus, the sector classification of counterparties will be made in accordance with the Decision on the statistical classification of institutional sectors, which is to be published by the Croatian Bureau of Statistics (CBS).
 This classification by sectors is based on the European System of Accounts (ESA 2010), a mandatory statistical standard of the European Union, and is aligned with the basic international statistical standard – the System of National Accounts (SNA 2008).

 Data on claims and liabilities are classified according to institutional sectors and financial instruments.

 The non-financial corporations sector consists of public non-financial corporations, national private non-financial corporations and foreign controlled non-financial corporations.
 This sector covers all institutional units which meet the criteria prescribed by the sector classification of institutional units for the relevant subsector.
 Non-financial corporations consist of institutional units which are independent legal entities and market producers, and whose principal activity is the production of goods and/or non-financial services.

 The major changes relate to the financial corporations sector.

 The financial corporations sector is subdivided into the following subsectors: monetary financial institutions, other financial corporations, insurance corporations and pension funds.